Registering and Launching a DWC App

 Registering a DWC App

 To run a BBj Application in the DWC client, you must register it as a web app and enable DWC deployment.
-You can do this with the Enterprise Manager, the Eclipse BDT plugin, the VSCode BBj plugin, or by executing code with the BBj Admin API.
+You can do this with the Enterprise Manager, BDT Studio, the VS Code BBj plugin, or by executing code with the BBj Admin API.

 By registering an app, you provide BBj with all the information it needs to launch it in a browser, such as the program file and application name.
 The name is used to create a unique URL for your app, and the program file specifies the program to run.
 You can specify many additional configuration options, such as the working directory, configuration file, and context.
-See EM: Web - App Deployment for information about additional configuration options.
+Specify a working directory when the application loads supporting files using relative paths, such as resource files, images, or configuration files.
+See EM: Web - Applications for information about additional configuration options.

-To run an app in the DWC client, you must enable DWC Web App Deployment in the app's registration.
-This is the default setting for new apps.
+To run an app in the DWC client, select DWC-WebCUI App Enabled in the app’s registration.
+This option is selected by default for new apps.

 Register with EM